-The vast majority of major stocks experienced double-digit percentage losses during the COVID-19 lockdown, but Amazon wasn’t one of them.
-On the contrary, the online retailer continues its upward trajectory.
-If you do want to buy Amazon shares of your own, you will need to use a UK share dealing account that gives you access to the US-based NASDAQ stock exchange.
+The vast majority of stocks experienced double-digit percentage losses during the COVID-19 lockdown – but Amazon wasn’t one of them.
+On the contrary, the online retailer benefitted from the market’s volatility.
+To buy Amazon shares you will need have access to the US-based NASDAQ stock exchange.

 In this article, we explain how to buy Amazon shares online in the UK.
-This covers the steps required to buy Amazon shares in the fastest, cheapest, and safest way, as well as the best UK broker to do this with.
+This covers the steps required to buy Amazon shares, as well as some popular UK brokers to do this with.